 - If pregnant, alkanet root may be contraindicated for you.
 Check with a qualified healthcare provider for their professional advice.

 If you enjoyed this peppermint rose lip balm recipe, let’s keep in touch!
-Sign Up to receive weekly emails filled with my best flower & herb projects, DIY body care recipes, soapmaking tutorials, plus news about my latest projects!
+Sign Up to receive emails, two to three times per month, filled with my best flower & herb projects, DIY body care recipes, natural soapmaking tutorials, plus news about my latest projects!